5 Terrifying Flash Floods In Arizona

 Floods that came as a result of storms had devastating effects on lives in January 1993.

 In January 1993, the Phoenix area received rain from several Pacific storms.
 Throughout the month, different areas of the Phoenix Metro Area flooded.
-Perhaps the worst was on January 19th when the typically dry Salt River developed into a roaring flood, flooding a landfill and bringing trash downstream with it as it flowed.
-In other areas, washes flooded, trapping residents of smaller towns in their cars, and stranding them in their houses.
-8 people died from these floods that affected the state over a period of 10 days that month.
+Perhaps the worst occurred on January 19th when the typically dry Salt River developed into a roaring flood.
+It flooded a landfill, pushing trash downstream.
+In other areas, washes flooded, trapping residents of smaller towns in their cars and stranding them in their houses.
+Eight people died from these floods that affected the state over a period of 10 days that month.

 4. Sept 8, 2014 Floods